 3. Drive to the end of Chain of Craters Road in Hawaii Volcanoes National Park

 Another must-do at Hawai’i Volcanoes National Park is driving the scenic Chain of Craters Road.
 Along the drive, you’ll see a diverse landscape varying from lava-covered fields to lush rainforests.
 There are also many stops and things to see along the way.

 The best viewpoint is when the road approaches the coast.
-From the Kealakomo Lookout, you’ll have an incredible panoramic view of the ocean and vast coastline.
+From the Kealakomo Overlook, you’ll have an incredible panoramic view of the ocean and vast coastline.
 You can also see the hardened lava across the coastal plain where it meets the sea.

 The frequent lava flows over the years have covered nearly 9 miles of road and increased the size of the National Park by hundreds of acres.
 If conditions permit, driving the current 18.8 miles of Chain of Craters road to the coast is worth the drive!